zczqy80/Deep-learning-stop-tone/README.md

 </p>

 ## Model
 As timeseries data, audio is often effectively processed by Recurrent Neural Networks (RNN) due to their capability for sequence learning and inherent memory.
 However, the model chosen for this project is a one-dimensional Convolutional Neural Network (1D-CNN).
 This decision was based on the nature of the audio being processed—four short-duration sounds with no logical or temporal interdependencies, which do not play to the strengths of RNNs.
-RNNs excel in applications where predictions rely on historical data continuity, possessing short-term memory to handle such tasks.
+RNNs excel in applications where predictions rely on historical data continuity, possessing short-term memory to handle such tasks (Sak, Senior and Beaufays, 2014).

 In contrast, although the traditional CNN models are generally preferred for image processing, under one-dimensional conditions, the convolutional kernel of 1D-CNN model moves along the time axis, making it well-suited for tasks like audio processing.
 Moreover, the recognition in this project primarily depends on the inherent characteristics of the data rather than sequential relationships.
-Compared to RNN models, a 1D-CNN has fewer parameters and offers a quicker response time.
+Compared to RNN models, a 1D-CNN has fewer parameters and offers a quicker response time (Li et al., 2019).
 Therefore, this project utilized the default 1D-CNN model provided by Edge Impulse.

 In the process of model training, it can be found that with the gradual increase of sample types, the accuracy of the model is gradually decreasing, and the loss is gradually increasing.
 However, this trend is not obvious and still within an acceptable range，which has been shown as follows: